AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;Author, <a href="http://adage.com/article/media/private-equity-plowing-money-buzzfeed-vox/297034/">"Sizing Up VC-Backed Publishers' Prospects,"</a> Advertising Age</cite></div>
 </blockquote>

-Newspapers are not-only competing against money losers but also being urged to imittate their unprofitable practices: be more engaged, more millenial, more [insert buzzword here].
+Newspapers are not-only competing against money losers but also being told to imittate their unprofitable practices: be more engaged, more millenial, more [insert buzzword-du-jour here].

-USA Today
+This also is a pre-web phenomenon.
+In the early 80s, USA Today sent fear into publishers' hearts.
+Newspapers were urged to copy their color, their layout, their brevity, even though, I can't find any evidence of USA Today ever having a profitable year.
+(In 1987 the boasted of <a href="http://www.nytimes.com/1987/06/17/business/company-news-usa-today-posts-its-first-profit.html">one month in the black</a>, but before or since then: crickets.)

 <hr />